DevExpress-Examples/wpf-data-grid-handle-row-double-clicks-in-mvvm-application/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Data Grid - How to Handle Row Double-clicks in a MVVM Application
+# WPF Data Grid - How to Handle Row Double-clicks in an MVVM Application

 This example demonstrates how to process double-clicks in a View Model if you want to maintain a clean MVVM pattern.